YerevaNN/mimic3-benchmarks/README.md

        cd mimic3models/length_of_stay/
        python -u main.py --network ../common_keras_models/lstm.py --dim 64 --timestep 1.0 --depth 1 --dropout 0.3 --mode train --batch_size 8 --partition custom

 Use the following command to train a logistic regression.
-It will do a grid search over a small space of hyperparameters and will report the scores for every case.
+It will have L1 regularization with `C=0.00001`.
+To run a grid search over a space of hyper-parameters add `--grid-search` to the command.

        cd mimic3models/length_of_stay/logistic/
        python -u main_cf.py

+To run a linear regression use this command:

+        cd mimic3models/length_of_stay/logistic/
+        python -u main.py

 ### Phenotype classification